+Text in blue that is underlined like this is a natory notes, see Appendix A. link to further information, within this document or elsewhere.

+Policy consultation period 9 November 2024 to 10 January 2025

+Policy determined 12 February 2025

+Policy published on school website by 15 March 2025

+Policy contact Caroline Brothwood, Principal

-Koy information - and the state of t Key information.
-For glossary and e explanatory notes, see Appendix A. nk to further information, within this document or elsewhere.
-Policy consultation period 1 November 2023 to 5 January 2024 Policy determined on 21 February 2024 Policy published on school website 15 March 2024 Policy contact: name and position Amendments after determination Alex Kirkbride, Principal Amendments after determination Department for Education school number 878-4004 Age range 11 to 18 secondary school and sixth form 1 Early Years provision No Type of school Academy Admissions authority Ted Wragg Trust Normal round intake, (relevant age group) Year 7 and Year 12 Published Admission Number 2025-26 150 in Year 7 20 in Year 12 2 Priority for children from another setting Awliscombe Church of England Primary School Broadhembury Church of England Primary School Farway Church of England Primary School Honiton Primary School Littletown Primary Academy Offwell Church of England Community School Stockland Church of England Primary Academy Upottery Primary School Designated religious character No Priority according to faith No Admissions catchment area Yes - see below Entitlement to LA transport 3 Yes - if this is the nearest available school to home Yes - if home is in the school's catchment area School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office.
+Amendments after determination

+DfE school number 878-4004

+Age range 11-16 secondary school

+Early Years provision 1 Not applicable

+Type of school Academy

+Admission authority Ted Wragg Trust

+Normal round intake Year 7 and Year 12

+PAN for 2026-27 150 in Year 7

+Priority for children to another setting 2 No

+Priority for children from another setting Awliscombe Church of England Primary School Broadhembury Church of England Primary School Farway Church of England Primary School Honiton Primary School Littletown Primary Academy Offwell Church of England Community School Stockland Church of England Primary Academy Upottery Primary School

+Designated religious character No

+Priority according to faith No

+Admissions catchment area Yes - see below

+Entitlement to local authority (LA) transport 3 Yes - if this is the nearest available school to home Yes - if home is in the school's catchment area

+School uniform Yes

+Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/applicationforms or from the school office.
 If applying on an application form provided by another LA, please ensure that you mention anything that you feel could give you additional priority - for example priority for children of staff or an exceptional need.

 Supplementary Information Form Yes - only to be used for exceptional need priority.
+See below

+When to apply, normal round 1 September 2025 to 31 October 2025. late applications accepted 4

+Decision 2 March 2026

-See below When to apply, normal round admission 1 September to 31 October 2024.
-Late applications accepted 4 Normal round decision 3 March 2025 When to appeal from 31 March 2025 or from 20 school days after the refusal 5 Deadline to submit appeal 6 22 April 2025.
+When to submit an appeal from 31 March 2026 or from 20 school days after the refusal 5

+Deadline to submit appeal 6 20 April 2026.
 Later appeals accepted.

-Deadline to hear appeal, normal round 24 June 2025 When to apply, in-year admission from 1 June 2025 for Year Groups 8 to 11 from 1 September 2025 for Year 7 Tom Techtomer 2020 for Teal 7 In-year decision within 15 school days of an application
+Deadline to hear appeal 23 June 2026

+When to apply, in-year from 1 June 2026 for Year Groups 8 to 11 from 1 September 2026 for Year 7

+Decision within 15 school days of an application